confluentinc/ksql/docs/examples.md

 ## Running KSQL

-KSQL support various [modes of operation](concepts.md#modes-of-operation), including a standalone mode and a client-server mode.
+KSQL supports various [modes of operation](concepts.md#modes-of-operation), including a standalone mode and a client-server mode.

 Additionally, you can also instruct KSQL to execute a single statement from the command line.

-Example:
+The following example command runs the given `SELECT` statement and show the results in the terminal.
+In this particular case, the query will run until 5 records have been found, and then terminate.

 ```shell
 $ ksql-cli local --exec "SELECT * FROM pageviews LIMIT 5;"
 ```

-This command will run the given `SELECT` statement and show the results in the terminal.
-In this particular case, the query will run until 5 records have been found, and then terminate.